Using the Central Limit Theorem. In Exercises 5–8, assume that th... | Channels for Pearson+

 Using the Central Limit Theorem.
 In Exercises 5–8, assume that the amounts of weight that male college students gain during their freshman year are normally distributed with a mean of 1.2 kg and a standard deviation of 4.9 kg (based on Data Set 13 “Freshman 15” in Appendix B).

 a.
-If 1 male college student is randomly selected, find the probability that he gains at least 2.0 kg during his freshman year..)
+If 1 male college student is randomly selected, find the probability that he gains between 0.5 kg and 2.5 kg during freshman year.

 Verified video answer for a similar problem: